gospodarek/securedoc/README.md

 # PROJECT Secure Doc
 A simple DApp allowing a user to store image hashes and account addresses on the Ethereum blockchain.
-IPFS is used to store the actual image.
+IPFS has been integrated with to store the actual image.

 1. Upload an image.
 2. On submit: